autowarefoundation/autoware/planning/planning_debug_tools/Readme.md

 ## Perception reproducer

-This script can overlay the perception results from the rosbag on the planning simulator.
+This script can overlay the perception results from the rosbag on the planning simulator synchronized with the simulator's ego pose.

 In detail, the ego pose in the rosbag which is closest to the current ego pose in the simulator is calculated.
 The perception results at the timestamp of the closest ego pose is extracted, and published.